BlueBeret/Taiga-Contribution-Counter/README.md

 # Taiga Contributions Counter
-Taiga Contributions Counter is a simple web app that counts the number of contributions (points) you have made to a Taiga project.
+Taiga Contributions Counter is a simple web app that counts the number of contributions (points) you have made to a [https://taiga.io/](Taiga) (The free and open-source project management tool).

 ## Getting Started
 You can try the app at [https://taiga.lurifos.dev](https://taiga.lurifos.dev) or you can run it locally.